Romanian Olympic and Sports Committee

-The Romanian Olympic and Sports Committee (Comitetul Olimpic și Sportiv Român, COSR) is responsible for Romania's participation in the Olympic Games.
+The Romanian Olympic and Sports Committee (Comitetul Olimpic și Sportiv Român, COSR; IOC Code: ROU) is responsible for Romania's participation in the Olympic Games.

 History

 The Romanian Olympic Committee (Comitetul Olimpic Român) was formed in 1914 in Bucharest.
 In 2004 it changed its name to Romanian Olympic and Sports Committee.

 Presidents

 The following is a list of presidents of the Romanian Olympic and Sports Committee since its creation in 1914.

 IOC Members

 This is a list a IOC Members:

 Executive committee

 The committee of the COSR is represented by: